 UK Music has been campaigning for better provision for music education, which is vital for our talent pipeline.

-These are just a few snapshots of the challenges creating a blockage in the music industry talent pipeline.
-This report focuses on creative talent yet the recommendations put forward will contribute to the development of the workforce as a whole.
+In 2018 UK Music launched a major new report called Securing Our Talent Pipeline, which we took to all the major party conferences.
+This report focused on creative talent yet the recommendations put forward will contribute to the development of the workforce as a whole.

 UK Music’s Music Education Partnership (MAP) exists to promote links between music education at Higher and Further Education levels with industry.
 Find out more here.

 To find out more about the benefits of music to everyone see our work on the Power of Music.